MERNCraft/Nail-It/docs/md/07-A-First-JavaScript-File.md

 ## Your first script

-The first thing on the [list of things that the game can do](#what-needs-to-be-done) is "The game uses text".
+The first thing on the [list of things that the game can do](#what-needs-to-be-done) is:

+* "The game uses text"

 So the first thing you should get your first JavaScript file to do is to use text.

 [The convention since 1978](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) is to get your very first program to say "Hello World!"